 7. Add a beautiful stack of photos.
 Click on them to see the photo animation.
 The photos will appear one by one as you click.
 You can set the size of all of your photos in the top right corner.

 8. You can also add a slide show to your portfolio.
 I removed my slide show recently and added another stack, but you have many other options under the media button.

-9. When you add your experience or education, make sure to separate your text so that it looks visually appealing.
-Do not forget to use a format – this is a digital CV and it has to look presentable.
+9. When you add your experience or education, make sure to separate your text to look visually appealing.
+Do not forget to use a format – this is a digital CV, and it has to look presentable.

 10. You can insert content from your computer, or you can search for content directly from Sway.

 11. Finally, you can also see how many views has your Sway had, which is another great option – basic analytics.
 You can also share a visual link, embed it, or even invite people to edit it.
 This is a great option if you want to create a quick mini webpage with your students.

 Here is my digital portfolio in Sway – scroll through it!
 Open in a new tab to see the portfolio as a full page.